Navya2301/NLP/README.md

 6. Deployment

 # Getting started
-1. Download the file and run i
+1. Download the file and run